Topics Map > Learning Analytics for Learn@UW

-Topics Map > Content Authoring > Advanced Content Authoring and Reporting > Storyline
+Topics Map > Advanced Content Authoring & Reporting (ACAR) > Storyline

-- Email email@example.com indicating that you would like assistance with a data report for a specific module.
-Please include a link to your Canvas course, the module you want data for, any specific data you need, and when you need the data by.
-Data requests are processed within 2 business days.
+- Request a consultation from the Learn@UW-Madison team by contacting the DoIT Help Desk.
+Please indicate that you would like assistance interpreting a data report for a Storyline module.
+Please also include a link to your Canvas course, the module you want data for, any specific data you need, and when you need the data by.
+Data requests are typically processed within 2 business days.

 Information Available in a Standard Learning Locker Export